PORTSMOUTH, Va. - It was a weekend of violence in Hampton Roads.

 Both victim's next of kin have been notified.

-Police say they are searching for 27-year-old Duquan Shaquille Johnson as a person of interest in this investigation.
-On Tuesday, police say he voluntarily came to the Portsmouth Police Department and spoke with detectives.
+Police say they are searching for 27-year-old Duquan Shaquille Johnson as a suspect in this investigation.
+On Police say he voluntarily came to the Portsmouth Police Department and spoke with detectives and they are now saying they are searching for him and Johnson has been charged with two counts of First Degree Murder, two counts of Use of a Firearm, and Shooting to Commit or Attempt a Felony.

 "We saw police cars rope blocked off with yellow tape," said neighbor Dolly Bremby.
 "Something needs to be done about gun violence."